The Pogues | Tunes + Guitar Lessons

-Even though they lost bassist Darryl Hunt and Shane MacGowan in 2022 and 2023 respectively, The Pogues continue to tour.
-One might wonder: do they still perform Fairytale of New York at gigs regardless of the season?
-And if so, who takes on the male and female vocals during a July performance?
+The Pogues continued to produce albums, but with less success after this era, and eventually parted ways with Shane MacGowan.
+The band fired him in the ’90s, though they later reunited.
+They also lost bassist Darryl Hunt in 2022 and MacGowan in 2023, but they continue to tour.
+One might wonder, though, do they still perform Fairytale of New York during their summer gigs?
+And if they do, who takes on the male and female vocals during a July performance?

 The Pogues Tunes | Related Pages